-In what follows we report four experiments that test the quantitative predictions of computational models that implement our theory.
-Studies 1 to 3 use the paradigm described above (disjunctive guesses about ball colors); in Study 1 participants rate the quality of different guesses one could make, in Study 2 participants compose their own guesses, and in Study 3 participants infer the contents of the urn on the basis of someone else's guess.
+Studies 1 to 3 use the paradigm described above (disjunctive guesses about ball colors); in Study 1 participants rate the quality of different guesses one could make, in Study 2 participants compose their own guesses, and in Study 3 participants infer the contents of an urn on the basis of someone else's guess.
 In Study 4, we study how people evaluate the quality of a guess about a continuous quantity, when they know the correct answer.
-Data and R code (for modeling and data analysis) are available for all studies on the Open Science Framework at https://osf.io/wz649/?view\only=8d7019ee2b8d456d8c3c9b29049b75aa.
+Data and R code (for modeling and data analysis) are available for all studies on the Open Science Framework at https://osf.io/wz649/?view_only=8d7019ee2b8d456d8c3c9b29049b75aa.

-In two studies (1a and 1b), we test our account in the context (described just above) of disjunctive guesses in a simple urn scenario.
+In two studies (1a and 1b), we test our account in the context (described above) of disjunctive guesses in a simple urn scenario.
 Participants were shown urns containing balls of different colors (as in Figure 3a), whose content we systematically varied in a within-subject design.
 We asked participants to rate the quality of different guesses that one could make about the outcome of a random draw from the urn.
 We compared their ratings with the predictions of our information-theoretic model (henceforth, compression model), the accuracy / specificity trade-off model, and a simple probability-maximizing model.